Druid-Nutstone/Ps.Utilities.Help/ReadmeGitHub.md

 # PS.Git
-PS.Git is a set of C# cmdlets that use the Lib2GitSharp library and Github API (native) to provide a single set of cmdlets to manipulate both local and remote gitbug repositories.
+PS.Git is a set of C# cmdlets that use the Lib2GitSharp library and Github API (native) to provide a single set of cmdlets to manipulate both local and remote github repositories.

 it does __NOT__ rely on external Git ot Github cli's.

+### Authentication
-Currently it only supports GitHub PAT tokens to authenticate actions that require authentication.
+Currently it only supports GitHub PAT tokens to authenticate actions that require authentication. it does , however , implement Get-Token -Script { your stuff } so that you can implement Oauth or your own mechanism to get a PAT token

+## Pre-requisites

 It also only supports Powershell 7.50 (and above) and a windows X64 client.